zepryspet/GoPAN/README.md

     Sent a batch of commands to a firewall or panorama using SSH.
 The input accepts either a filename in the current working directory containing a set of commands or a single command.
 It can send either configuration commands or operational command but no both.
 The commands can be once or every X minutes.

     Example:

+3. urlcat.
+    Script that request the url category for a single website or for multiple websites stored in a clear text file, the output will be saved in a csv file within the same folder named "categories.csv"

+    Examples:
+    >requesting a category for a single website
+    >./pan api urlcat -i firewall-ip -p password -u username -w www.facebook.com
+    >
+    >requesting categories for urls inside a text file
+    >./api urlcat -i firewall-ip -p password -u username -w websites.txt -f